zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 ## Goal

-This demo provides an example of self hosting Tina Self hosted Tina allows you to own your own content and your own auth.
-If you want to self host but still want to use Tina Cloud for authorization you can do so.
+This demo provides an example of self hosting Tina.
+This allows you to own your own content and your own auth.
+It is also possible to self host and still use Tina Cloud for just authorization.

 ## Caveats of Self Hosting